jimischuchmann/Front-end-Developer-Interview-Questions/README.md

 ```javascript
 "i'm a lasagna hog".split("").reverse().join("");
 ```
+Answer: "goh angasal a m'i"

 *Question: What is the value of `window.foo`?*
 ```javascript
 ( window.foo || ( window.foo = "bar" ) );
 ```
+Answer: "bar" (only if window.foo was falsey otherwise it will retain its value)

 *Question: What is the outcome of the two alerts below?*
 ```javascript